 Supportive psychotherapy aims to reduce anxiety as well as help people with mental health issues to discover their own resilience.
 It also attempts to increase a person’s ability to adapt to situations that previously might have caused them stress.

 When is supportive psychotherapy used?

-Because this method works to build a person’s adaptability and resilience, supportive psychotherapy aims to help a person build better coping strategies for the future.
+This method works to build a person’s adaptability and resilience, helping a person build better coping strategies for the future.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: September 2019